erizov/Professor/semester_1/lecture_01_sorting_fundamentals/bubble_sort/README.md

 2. Analyze time and space complexity using Big O notation
 3. Identify when to use this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
-5. Apply this algorithm to solve real-world problems
+5. Apply this approach to tackle real-world problems
 6. Compare stability, in-place properties, and performance characteristics

 ### Short Description

 A comparison-based sorting algorithm that repeatedly compares adjacent elements and swaps them if they are in the wrong order.
-Solves the problem of arranging elements in ascending or descending order.
+Addresses arranging elements in ascending or descending order.
 Example: Sorting student grades [85, 92, 78, 95] → [78, 85, 92, 95].
-Works by making multiple passes through the array, 'bubbling' larger elements to the end with each pass.
+Operates by making multiple passes through the array, 'bubbling' larger elements to the end with each pass.

 **Key Characteristics:**
 - **Time Complexity**: O(n²) because it makes n passes through the array, and each pass compares and potentially swaps adjacent elements.